nitalan/ios-charts/README.md

 * iOS 7.0 (Drag .swift files to your project)
 * iOS 8.0 / 9.0 (Use as an **Embedded** Framework)

+haha let me try again for practicing it perfectly!!!
 Okay so there's this beautiful library called [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) by [Philipp Jahoda](https://www.linkedin.com/in/philippjahoda) which has become very popular amongst Android developers, and in the meanwhile there's no decent charting solution for iOS.

 I've chosen to write it in `Swift` as it can be highly optimized by the compiler, and can be used in both `Swift` and `ObjC` project.
 The demo project is written in `ObjC` to demonstrate how it works.